 Photography is all about composition.
-If you can’t compose an image you can’t take photos.
+If you can’t compose an image, you can’t take photos.
 That’s the bottom line.
 This is where your photography journey starts as a beginner.
-Learning to place the elements in the photo is natural for some but for the rest of us we have to learn.
+Learning to place the elements in the photo is natural for some, but the rest of us we have to learn.

 So what is composition?
-The dictionary definition defines it as “the act of combining parts or elements to form a whole”.
-What you are looking to do in composing an image is to take the important parts of the scene and combine them in such a way, so as to create a photo very pleasing to the eye.
-This is all well and good, but, how can we do this most effectively?
+The dictionary definition is “the act of combining parts or elements to form a whole.”
+What you are looking to do in composing an image is to take the important parts of the scene and combine them to create a photo that’s pleasing to the eye.
+This is all well and good, but how can we do this most effectively?
 Here are my top ten tips.

 1. Clearly identify your subject

 This is the non-negotiable of photography.
 Unless your subject is the focal point of the image you don’t have a photo.
-When looking at the image a person should be able to clearly identify the subject.
-So make sure you give enough attention to the object of your focus.
+When looking at the image, a person should be able to clearly identify the subject.
+So make sure you give enough attention to the subject of your focus.

 2. Fill your frame

-One of the most common mistakes made by budding photographers is that they do not fill the frame with their subject or the major elements of the image.
+One of the most common mistakes made by budding photographers is failing to fill the frame with their subject or the major elements of the image.
 Get in closer and exclude the parts that you don’t want.
 Open space serves no purpose when the subject is too small or cannot be identified.

 Camera manufacturers are to blame for this dilemma because all cameras are designed to be held in a horizontal format.
-It shouldn’t be an ‘either or’ situation but rather a ‘both and’.
-Try to shoot 50% of the time in both formats.
-There is no rule which is best and the key is to experiment.
+It shouldn’t be an ‘either or’ situation but rather a ‘both’.
+Try to shoot 50 percent of the time in both formats.
+There is no rule which is best, and the key is to experiment.

 4. Dramatic angles